 Run the following command to install Netdata:

-Once it’s installed, it should be automatically started and enable an auto-start on system boot.
+Once it’s installed, it should be automatically started and enable an auto-start on the system boot.
 As you can see with

 Allow traffic on port 19999 enters the below command:

 Netdata Monitoring will be available on HTTP port 19999 by default.
 Open your favorite browser and navigate to

 Congratulations!
 You have successfully installed Netdata.
 Thanks for using this tutorial for installing Netdata Monitoring on your Ubuntu 20.04 LTS Focal Fossa.
 For additional help or useful information, we recommend you to check the official Netdata website.